-- 40 On the initial accounting within equity, EFRAG notes that current practice is mixed due to lack of guidance in IAS 32.
+- 2740 On the initial accounting within equity, EFRAG notes that current practice is mixed due to lack of guidance in IAS 32.
 Some consider logical to derecognise the NCI, while others consider such derecognition inappropriate.
-As explained in paragraph BC80 of the Basis for Conclusions, the IASB concluded that if an entity does not yet have access to the rights and returns associated with the ownership of the equity instruments to which the obligation relates, then the related NCI should continue to be recognised. - 41 EFRAG disagrees with the IASB's conclusion and proposal to continue recognising noncontrolling interest on initial recognition and considers that the debit entry should be presented as part of non-controlling interests (similar to the alternative view of Mr Uhl in paragraph AV5 of the Basis for Conclusions).
-EFRAG considers that the IASB's proposal on initial accounting to not remove non-controlling interest would not provide relevant information to users of financial statements, as - (a) it is counterintuitive to have a redemption amount recognised as a liability (reflecting a claim from NCI) and at the same time have the related NCI recognised within equity (the contra to the liability would be a general reduction); - (b) recognising the liability amount against the parent's ownership interests would double-count the non-controlling interests subject to the contract; - (c) reducing the carrying amount of non-controlling interests by the forward or written put option would better reflect the economic substance of the transaction; and - (d) some consider that the proposals contradict the existing principles and guidance in paragraphs BC11, BC68 and AG29 of IAS 32 which stipulates that the own shares (or subsidiary's non-controlling shares) cease to be equity instruments when the entity assumes the obligation to purchase them.
-These stakeholders suggest that the IASB reconciles its proposals with these paragraphs of IAS 32. - 42 EFRAG also acknowledges that there are stakeholders who see merits of an approach where an entity would account for the contract that meets the definition of a derivative as a stand-alone derivative (similar to the alternative view of Mr Uhl in paragraph AV3 of the
+As explained in paragraph BC80 of the Basis for Conclusions, the IASB concluded that if an entity does not yet have access to the rights and returns associated with the ownership of the equity instruments to which the obligation relates, then the related NCI should continue to be recognised. - 2841 EFRAG disagrees with the IASB's conclusion and proposal to continue recognising non-controlling interest on initial recognition and considers that the debit entry should be presented as part of non-controlling interests (similar to the alternative view of Mr Uhl in paragraph AV5 of the Basis for Conclusions).
+EFRAG considers that the IASB's proposal on initial accounting to not remove non-controlling interest would not provide relevant information to users of financial statements, as - (a) it is counterintuitive to have a redemption amount recognised as a liability (reflecting a claim from NCI) and at the same time have the related NCI recognised within equity (the contra to the liability would be a general reduction); - (b) recognising the liability amount against the parent's ownership interests would double-count the non-controlling interests subject to the contract; and - (c) reducing the carrying amount of non-controlling interests by the forward or written put option would better reflect the economic substance of the transaction-; and - (d) some consider that the proposals contradict the existing principles and guidance in paragraphs BC11, BC68 and AG29 of IAS 32 which stipulates that the own shares (or subsidiary's non-controlling shares) cease to be equity instruments when the entity assumes the obligation to purchase them.
+These stakeholders suggest that the IASB reconciles its proposals with these paragraphs of IAS 32. - 2942 EFRAG also acknowledges that there are stakeholders who consider that see merits of an approach where an entity should account for the contract that meets the definition of a derivative as a stand-alone derivative (similar to the alternative view of Mr Uhl in paragraph AV3 of the Basis for Conclusions) as well as in the separate financial statements.